Primate Behavior in Costa Rica!

 Completion of the Tree Field Studies Application (available on the Tree Field Studies website),

-Currently registered in or graduate from a college or university,
+Currently registered in or having graduated from a college or university is a bonus - but not required.

-GPA (for at least the past or current semester) of at least 3.0 - (accommodations can be made for those with lower GPA's.
+GPA (for at least the past or current semester) of at least 3.0 for current or past coursework.
+Accommodations can be made for those with lower GPA's.
 But, such accommodations are made on a case-by-case basis.
 Contact Tree Field Studies directly for clarification,

 Signed Tree Field Studies Medical Release Form (available on the Tree Field Studies website),